waynodiablo/Oystercard/boris_bikes/boris_bikes_version_1.md

 #we're describing our high level feature
 describe 'member of public accesses bike' do
   # this is a specific outcome related to the feature
-  it 'bike is not broken' do
+  it 'is not broken' do
-    docking_station = DockingStation.new # initialise a new instance of a docking station
-    bike = docking_station.release_bike  # ask the docking station to release a bike expect(bike).not_to be_broken        # expect that bike to respond to the method 'broken?' with false end
+    docking_station = DockingStation.new # initialise a new object, an instance of the DockingStation class bike = docking_station.release_bike  # ask the docking station to release a bike expect(bike).not_to be_broken        # expect that bike to respond to the method 'broken?' with false end